AcubeSAT/obsidian/docs/Wikis/Mission Control Software.md

 - tcp-out, listening to port 10025

-All DataLinks listen to different TCP sockets and require an established connection to exchange data with the Board.
+All Data Links listen to different TCP sockets and require an established connection to exchange data with the Board.
-The **color** of the circle in front of every DataLink refers to the **status** of the DataLink:
+The **color** of the circle in front of every DataLink refers to the **status** of the Data Link:

 - Green: Connection has been established.
 - Light Green: Packets are being exchanged.